 In a DLI program, partner language and culture are intertwined and are both highly valued.

-Students learn to understand, communicate with, and effectively interact with people both in English and in the partner language.
+In a Hmong DLI program, students learn to understand, communicate with, and effectively interact with people both in English and in Hmong.

 (Australian Children's Education and Care Quality Authority, 2014)